Joey Meneses Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.

-- The Marlins have a 4.23 team ERA that ranks 16th among all MLB pitching staffs.
+- The Marlins' 4.20 team ERA ranks 14th across all league pitching staffs.

-- Marlins pitchers combine to give up 75 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Marlins pitchers combine to give up 75 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.